robfatland/zero2x/Z2JH/README.md

   3. If you find a bug please report it at https://github.com/jupyterhub/zero-to-jupyterhub-k8s/issues
 ```

-Do the last three commands; there we have it.
+Run the final three commands; get the public ip address; should yield a working Jupyter notebook server.

+Here are all of the files I generated, from `next01.vnet` ...to... `next11.kubectl_get_service`

 ```
+01:
 az network vnet create \
    --resource-group r5-rg \
    --name r5-vnet \